Understanding Overdraft Privilege

 Here's an example of how it works:

 John Q. Member has $100 in his checking account.
 A check he wrote for $150 attempts to clear his account before his payroll arrives via direct deposit.
 John has Overdraft Privilege (ODP) in the amount of $300.
 Rather than being charged a $36 Non-Sufficient Funds fee plus a merchant returned check fee, his ODP will cover the $150 check and he'll only pay a $36 ODP fee.
-He will not have to pay any additional fees nor will he have to take the time to provide an alternative form of payment to the merchant.
+He should not have to pay any additional fees for this transaction nor will he have to take the time to provide an alternative form of payment to the merchant.
 Members who have had ODP cover a check or debit card transaction were most grateful that the program was in place.
 Merchants may present items multiple times for payment.
 If this occurs and there are not funds in the account to cover the transaction, there could be additional fees incurred.
 Please refer to our ODP policy for complete details.

 Remember: ODP should only be used as a last resort.
 First-time users who voluntarily opt into the program and did not understand how the program works may receive a full fee reimbursement and be removed from the program permanently.